trufflesuite/ganache/src/chains/ethereum/ethereum/RPC-METHODS.md

 ##### Arguments

-- `subscriptionId: SubscriptionId` : The ID of the subscription to unsubscribe to.
+- `subscriptionId: Ethereum.SubscriptionId` : The ID of the subscription to unsubscribe to.

 ##### Returns